postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/collaboration-intro.md

 [![Download Data](https://assets.postman.com/postman-docs/Download_Data1.png)](https://assets.postman.com/postman-docs/Download_Data1.png)

-> The `archive.json` inside the downloaded ZIP archive is not a Postman collection that can be imported; it's simply an index of files present in the archive.
+> The `archive.json` inside the downloaded ZIP archive is not a Postman collection that can be imported; it is simply an index of files present in the archive.
 A collections folder contains all the files that can be imported.

 Alternatively, you can download your archived data directly within Postman.
 To learn how, refer to [Settings](/docs/getting-started/settings/).